joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

     ![](/assets/github-pages-domain-takeover/404-misconfiguration.png)
 3. The domain should not already be taken (it can be taken, but active).
   * We can check whether a domain is used by a public GitHub repository, by searching for `example.com filename:CNAME` in GitHub.
-  * Unfortunetly, domains can also be used by private repositories.
+  * Unfortunately, domains can also be used by private repositories.
 We have no way of knowing this (without trying to take over the domain).
   * If we try to add a taken domain to a repository, we will get the following error:
     ```
     The custom domain `example.com` is already taken.
 If you are the owner of this domain, check out https://docs.github.com/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages for information about how to verify and release this domain.
     ```

-However, these heurisics are not conclusive.
+However, these heuristics are not conclusive.
 Even if all these heuristics pass, we might get the following error when trying to take over a domain:
 ```
 You must verify your domain domain.com before being able to use it.
 Check out https://docs.github.com/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages for more information.
 ```